 Service will be briefly interrupted for less than a minute during new meter installation.
 This interruption will be very brief.
 You may need to reset some of your electronic equipment (clocks, set top boxes, etc.).
 As with any service outage, it’s recommended to check all your appliances as well.
 If you do not have internet service after the brief electric outage, you may need to power cycle the router.

-Yes, you will be notified by postcard approximately two weeks prior to your meter installation as well as a phone call a few days prior.
+Yes, you will be notified by postcard approximately 2 weeks prior to your meter installation as well as a phone call a few days prior.

 On the day of installation, an SMU staff member will be at the service address to change out the equipment.
-A typical meter change out takes approximately 10-15 minutes.
+A typical meter change out takes approximately 10 to 15 minutes.
 Each installer will have proper identification.

 Spencer Municipal Utilities staff will be installing the new meters.
 All installers will be able to provide proper identification at a customer’s request.